ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 End-to-End Model Deployment Tutorial
 ====================================

-By the end of this tutorial you will have learned how to deploy a machine learning model via Ray Serve.
+By the end of this tutorial you will have learned how to deploy a machine learning model locally via Ray Serve.

 First, install Ray Serve and all of its dependencies by running the following command in your terminal: